Accurate Hair Follicle Testing

-Hair drug testing or “hair follicle testing” is a very accurate and efficient way of screening for drug use.
-Whether you’re trying to screen potential candidates for a new job or you’re maintaining compliance with certain regulations, drug testing is often used in the workplace to keep employees safe and healthy.
-While most employers are familiar with using urine samples for drug tests, an increasingly popular testing method is hair drug testing.
+Hair drug testing or “hair follicle testing” may be a very genuine and effective way of screening for drug use.
+Whether you’re trying to screen potential applicants for a new job or you’re keeping compliance with certain ordinances, drug testing is often used in the workplace to keep employees safe and healthy.
+While most employers are familiar with using urine samples for drug tests, a frequently popular testing method is hair drug testing.

-Here are our answers to some of the common hair drug testing questions we’ve received.
+Here are our answers to a number of the common hair drug testing questions we’ve received.

 A hair drug test uses a hair sample, typically from the hair’s root, to screen for drug use.
 When someone uses drugs, the substance is absorbed into the bloodstream.
-Because each hair follicle has a blood vessel to feed the hair growth cells, the drugs are carried from the blood into the hair follicle.
-Traces of drugs can then be detected in the hair follicle.
+Because each follicle incorporates a vessel to feed the hair growth cells, the drugs are carried from the blood into the follicle.
+Traces of medicine can then be detected within the follicle.

 Hair drug tests typically test for cocaine, marijuana, opiates, methamphetamine, ecstasy, and PCP.

-A single hair isn’t going to be enough for a hair drug test, and you can’t use hair collected from a brush or another source – it must be taken directly from the person’s head.
-For the analysis to effectively determine drug use, a sample of hair needs to be 1.5 inches long, and have the thickness of a pencil.
+A single hair isn’t going to be enough for a hair drug test, and you can’t use hair obtained from a brush or another origin – it must be taken straight from the person’s head.
+For the analysis to effectively determine drug use, a sample of hair has to be 1.5 inches long, and have the thickness of a pencil.